mirosgithub/odin-recipes/README.md

 # odin-recipes
-This project is The Odin Project's recipe website development project.
+In this project I am following The Odin Project's recipe website development tutorial.
 I will use HTML and CSS to create the frontend of the website.